 The Great Ball Court

 The Great Ball Court at Chichen Itza is one of the largest in the Americas.
-It measures 168 m (551 ft) by 70 m (230 ft) with walls that are 8 m (26 ft) high.
+It measures 551 ft (168 m) by 230 ft (70 m) with walls that are 26 ft (8 m) high.
 The open-air court has perfect acoustics.
-A whisper from one end of the court can easily be heard from the opposite end.
+A whisper from one end of the court can be heard from the opposite end.
 The ball court hosted violent games that would often end with a human sacrifice.

 Sacred Cenote

-Archaeologists have removed thousands of objects from the bottom of the cenote, including items made from gold, jadeite, flint, shell, wood, and rubber as well as human skeletons.
-Mayans may have believed certain cenotes led to the underworld and used them as sacrificial sites.
+Archaeologists have recovered thousands of artifacts from its depths, including gold, jadeite, flint, shell, wood, and rubber, as well as human skeletons.
+These findings suggest that the cenote was a site for sacrificial offerings, as the Mayans believed cenotes were gateways to the underworld and used them to honor their gods.

 Relax at Ik Kil Cenote